cloudflare/cloudflare-docs/content/magic-wan/configuration/connector/configure-virtual-connector.md

 ## 3. Set up Cloudflare dashboard

-1. Follow the instructions in [Create a site](/magic-wan/configuration/connector/configure-hardware-connector/#create-a-site) to create a site for each instance of the Virtual Connector.
-2. The **Physical port** in WAN and LAN needs to correspond to the virtual network interface on the Virtual Connector instance you have set up in VMware.
-Following our example from the previous steps, for the **WAN** configuration we need to choose port `1` since that is what corresponds to the `eno1` port we set up in VMware.
+{{<render file="connector/_create-site.md" withParameters="needs to correspond to the virtual network interface on the Virtual Connector instance you have set up in VMware.
+Following our example from the previous steps, you need to choose port `1` since that is what corresponds to the `eno1` port we set up in VMware.;;needs to correspond to the virtual LAN interface on the Virtual Connector instance you have set up in VMware.
+Following our example from the previous steps, you need to choose port `2` since that is what corresponds to the `eno2` port we set up in VMware." >}}
-3. Do not forget to [activate your Connector](/magic-wan/configuration/connector/configure-hardware-connector/#device-activation).
-4. After setting up your site in the Cloudflare dashboard, you will need to return to the VMware interface to boot up Virtual Connector.

 ## 4. Boot your Virtual Connector